WEASEL SPORTIVE LEMUR

 Their hind legs are strong and much longer than their arms.
 Their feet and hands have five digits.
 Their hands have opposable thumbs.
 Their tail, which is about the same length as their body and fairly large, helps them maintain balance in the trees.

-Foliage is more difficult to digest than fruit, so weasel sportive lemurs have teeth and an elongated cecum that are perfectly suited to their diet.
-The bacteria in their cecum breaks down cellulose.
+Foliage is more difficult to digest than fruit, so weasel sportive lemurs have teeth and an elongated caecum, a pouch that is considered to be the beginning of the large intestine, that are perfectly suited to their diet.
+The bacteria in their caecum break down cellulose.

 There are reports of other sportive lemurs re-ingesting their feces (which contain the broken down cellulose), so it is possible this is the case for weasel sportive lemurs as well.